nataliegroeneboom/birds/README.md

 ## Rewriting my code

-In this branch I am building upon the OOP I did prior by adding functionality to login/logout and register.

-In this branch I am trying to simplify my code to reusable code
+In this branch I am trying to rewrite my code so the there are reusable methods.

 In my bird website I have a class called Bird that manages the update, insert, deletion of birds on the website.
 I want to move my some